-When you buy bulk soil from Civano Nursery you become part of the TEP Green Waste Recycling Program a ‘National Treasure’.
+When you buy branded plants from Civano Nursery you become part of the TEP Green Waste Recycling Program a ‘National Treasure’.

 History of our Green Waste Recycling Program

 On a plot of land next to Tucson Electric Power’s H. Wilson Sundt Generating Station, green-waste compost from tree trimmings forms neat dark-brown rows.

 The mulch – carefully chipped and composted with bacteria – is destined for the 70-acre Civano Nursery farm in Sahuarita, where it will grow trees, shrubs and perennials that will be planted throughout Pima County.

 TEP and Civano Nursery have worked together for nearly 10 years to recycle green waste clipped from around power lines.
 The partnership each year keeps about 30,000 cubic yards of tree branches, leaves and other waste from local landfills.
 The companies, in turn, donate mulch and trees to charities, schools and hospitals – benefiting the Tucson community.

 Civano Nursery recently donated two trees to the Southern Arizona VA Health Care System.
 TEP employees helped plant the trees during a ceremony honoring TEP for its volunteer efforts to help veterans during the United Way Days of Caring.
 Also recently, compost was donated to and placed in garden boxes outside the Tucson Urban League.